 The license we received under the License Agreement continues on a country-by-country basis until the later of ten years from the date of the first commercial sale of such SST licensed product or the expiration of the last valid claim of patent rights covering the SST licensed product in the SST field of use.
-The License Agreement provides that each party will have customary rights to terminate the License Agreement in the event of material uncured breach by the other party, and, (i) prior to receipt of approval by a regulatory authority necessary for commercialization of a Licensed Product in the corresponding jurisdiction, including New Drug Application Approval, or NDA Approval, the Company will have the right to terminate the License Agreement without cause upon ninety (90) days prior written notice to SST, and (ii) following receipt of approval by a regulatory authority necessary for commercialization of a License Agreement without cause upon one hundred eighty (180) days prior written notice.
-In addition, the License Agreement provides SST with the right to terminate the License Agreement with experiment with respect to the applicable Licensed Product(s) in the applicable country(ies) upon thirty (30) days' notice to the Company fails to use commercially reasonable efforts to perform development activities in substantial accordance with the development plan and does not cure such failure within sixty (60) days of receipt of SST's notice thereof.
+The License Agreement provides that each party will have customary rights to terminate the License Agreement in the event of material uncured breach by the other party, and, (i) prior to receipt of approval by a regulatory authority necessary for commercialization of a Licensed Product in the corresponding jurisdiction, including New Drug Application Approval, or NDA Approval, the Company will have the right to terminate the License Agreement without cause upon ninety (90) days prior written notice to SST, and (ii) following receipt of approval by a regulatory authority necessary for commercialization of a Licensed Product in the corresponding jurisdiction, including NDA Approval, the Company will have a right to terminate the License Agreement without cause upon one hundred eighty (180) days prior written notice.
+In addition, the License Agreement provides SST with the right to terminate the License Agreement with respect to the applicable Licensed Product(s) in the applicable country(ies) upon thirty (30) days' notice to the Company if the Company fails to use commercially reasonable efforts to perform development activities in substantial accordance with the development plan and does not cure such failure within sixty (60) days of receipt of SST's notice thereof.